doidotech/TBM/README.md

 # How to setup The Bitcoin Machine's LCD

 The Bitcoin Machine is the first ever Bitcoin node device to have a LCD Bitcoin Ticker.
 We all have a habit of checking Bitcoin Price now and then.
-There are some who monitors the generated bitcoin blocks and sum of total bitcoins generated till date. we got you covered.
+There are some who monitors the generated bitcoin blocks and total mined Bitcoins till date.
 The Machine's Dashboard doesn't stop or restrict you to think beyond.
 It allows users to customize what to display on the LCD.

 ## Setup the Machine Face (LCD)
 SSH into the bitcoin node using Putty or iTerm2